Noknoi Uraiporn: Early life

-Noknoi was born on 10 October 1957 in Sisaket Province and named Urai Sihawong at birth.
+Noknoi was born as Urai Sihawong (อุไร สีหะวงศ์) on 11 October 1957 in Sisaket Province.
 She is the daughter of Som and Phan Sihawong.

 Career

 She started performing in 1970 in a contest.
 She appeared in many music contests, and often won.
 After that, she became popular and joined Mor lam band "Phetpinthong" presented by Nophadon Duangporn.
 In 1975, she released "Nok Ja" and took the stage name Noknoi Uraiporn.

 She left Phetpinthong in 1975, and married Maiyakit Chimluang.
 After that, she founded a Mor Iam band by herself named Sieng Isan.
 This failed due to lack of performance in a show.
 She left music for 10 years.
 She then created another Mor lam band which became popular.
-It discovered many Mor lam singers including Poyfai Malaiporn, Saengaroon Boonyoo, Siriporn Ampaipong and Maithai Huajaising.
+It discovered many Mor lam singers including Poyfai Malaiporn, Saengaroon Boonyoo, Siriporn Ampaipong and Maithai Huajaisin.
 She sang and wrote Mor lam songs, including "Mor lam Glon".
 Her band appeared around Thailand and other countries.
 She was called "Queen of Mor lam" of the 21st-century.

-Debts
+Personal life

 She was charged with property fraud in 2019, because she was unable to repay debts totalling 3.8 million baht (or $125,000).